iamkzntsv/self-supervised-learning-mri/README.md

 The training data and synthesized testing data can be downloaded from [here](https://drive.google.com/file/d/1ElQtgoOrTM1L0ZQZg7a8nzYYtx-900Fz/view?usp=sharing).

-Please download and extract the data in a suitable location on your machine.
-Place the `ixi_reference_image` file into the `processing/` folder.

 Applying trained models to the new data requires the data to be preprocessed.
 The steps of the preprocessing pipeline that uses the FreeSurfer tool can be found in [preprocessing.md](https://github.com/iamkzntsv/self-supervised-learning-mri/blob/master/preprocessing.md) file.

 Note: The pipeline assumes that the volumes are already skull-stripped.
 This can be performed for example using the [DeepBrain](https://github.com/iitzco/deepbrain) tool.